 In medium to big-sized companies manuals, brochures, presentations etc. are usually drafted in English first.
-This work can be done internally, but can also be outsourced, mainly in the case of brochures.
+This work can be done internally, but can also be outsourced, especially in the case of brochures.

-Everything is running smoothly and the document looks wonderful.
+Everything proceeds smoothly and the document looks wonderful.
 The user instructions are excellent!
 Sales will no doubt rocket!
-Presentation succeeded!
+A succesful presentation!

 Then, they decide to translate the document.
 However, the translated text needs to fit into the original layout.
-That is when problems arise.
+Then problems arise.
 No matter how wonderful the manual, brochure or presentation looks, no thought has been put into the translation.

 A Dutch, French, Spanish, Italian or German text can easily be 20-35% longer than the original English text.

 That means that 20-35% of your original document should be white space in order to allow for the extra text in other languages.
-If that is not the case, you will see the desktop publisher struggling to get everything in place.
-Often, the font size is diminished.
+If that is not the case, a desktop publisher will struggle to fit everything in.
+The font size is often reduced.

 The translated manual, brochure or presentation looks nothing like the smashing original.

-The same text but in French is clearly longer than the original text in English.
+The translation in French is clearly longer than the original in English.

-We have not spoken about software developers yet, who set up the whole user interface in very compact English and therefore demand that translators do not to make the translation longer than a specific number of characters of pixels.
-If the project was badly prepared, this will result in often meaningless abbreviations.
+There is also the situation of software developers.
+They design the user interface in very compact English and demand that the translation does not exceed a specific number of characters of pixels.
+If the project was badly prepared, this will often result in meaningless abbreviations.

 Compact in English, almost double the size in German.
 Do you take this into account?
 Or would you rather see “Wiederh.
 S. d.
 Kennw.”?